myrrhion/Text-Adventure-Bot/README.md

 This whole bot is a right mess and hacked together.
 And hopefully the 80% done it needs to work.
 The other 20% are better features anyway.

+disregard Anything pushed after PDT 23:59:59 for the competition.
+I will continue working on this since I like it.
 ```

 # Text-Adventure-Bot